 This section discusses and compares the findings of the media analysis on the national LLL-"Hot Topics".
-There are some similarities and some differences when comparing the various contributions, we will go on this below.
+Similarities and differences are identified when comparing the various national contributions.

 The similarities can be seen on different action fields and between different countries.
-Finland and Germany emphasize that they want to achieve a better integration of migrants in school and secondary education and to improve vocational training.
+Finland and Germany emphasize that they want to achieve a better integration of migrants in primary school and secondary education and to improve vocational training.
 Germany and Slovakia have noticed a shortage of qualified professionals for practical occupations such as crafts.
-In Poland the number of schools was minimized so many parents and teachers have been applied.
+In Poland the number of schools was reduced.
 Greece, Poland, Spain and Slovakia have the problem that there are not enough jobs for university graduates.

-The differences arise with a range of administrative structures and traditions, but above all by the current economic and financial condition of each project country.
-The influence of different administrative structures and traditions can be seen especially in the comparison of Spain and Germany on the one hand and Finland on the other hand.
-In Spain and Germany, traditionally the regions and communities are strong, and thus accordingly have a strong influence on the E & T system.
+Differences that are observed in the media and wider public discourse of education and LLL originate from variations in the education traditions and structure of education systems, but above all by the current economic and financial condition of each country.
+The influence of different administrative structures and traditions can be seen especially in the comparison of Spain and Germany on the one hand and Greece and Finland on the other hand.
+In Spain and Germany, traditionally the regions and communities are strong, and thus accordingly have a strong influence on the E&T system.
 This requires greater coordination and harmonization of individual interests and actors.
-Compared with Spain and Germany, Finland has a rather central government and can therefore enforce reforms more concentrated.
-Greece is an example for the influence of the current financial and economical situation.
-In Greece, the financial situation is so critical that currently all efforts to reform the education system are superimposed by the financial crisis and the resulting cuts.
+As compared to Spain and Germany, Finland and Greece have a rather centralised education governance system and can therefore enforce country-wide reforms.
+In Greece, the economic situation is so critical that currently all efforts to reform the education system are challenged or driven by the resulting cuts in public spending on education and training.